MKuj/Single-Syringe-Pump/README.md

 ### Settings
 <img align="left" width = "272" height = "133" src = "https://github.com/MKuj/Single-Syringe-Pump/blob/main/Screens/SettingsPanel.PNG">

-The settings panel consists of:
+#### Syringe
-- Syringes Combobox  - selection of a predefined syringe loaded from csv file.
+Combobox for selection of a predefined syringe loaded from csv file.

+#### Speed
-- Speed Numeric UpDown control - defining the injection speed.
+Numeric UpDown control for defining the injection speed.

+#### Bolus Mode
-- Bolus Mode Button - allows you to change to bolus mode.
+Button for changing to bolus mode.

 The software use external .csv file to store a user defined syringes, so it is possible to add your own syringe by selecting a "Add new syringe" from the Combobox list.